 World War 1 ended before the risky operation could take place.
 The Royal Naval Air Service merged with the Army controlled Royal Flying Corps on 1 April 1918.

-The fighting of World War 1 ended on 11 November 1918.
+The fighting of the First World War ended on 11 November 1918.
 When the surrendered German Fleet sullenly sailed into the Firth of Forth, East Fortune’s aircraft photographed and filmed the event.